MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityItemProduction.md

 ---
 title: FacilityItemProduction in Cloud for Sustainability shared data model
 description: Entity used to record the production quantity of an item in a facility for a specified period.
-author: andreabichsel
+author: lsuresh
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: leeclontz
 ms.topic: reference
-ms.date: 08/12/2024
+ms.date: 02/19/2025
-ms.author: anbichse
+ms.author: lsuresh
 ---

 # Facility item production in Cloud for Sustainability shared data model (FacilityItemProduction)

 Entity used to record the production quantity of an item in a facility for a specified period.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/FacilityItemProduction.cdm.json" target="_blank">GitHub</a>.